 In addition to wetlands, other important natural areas exist in the JA, including environmentally sensitive lands such as bird nesting areas and wildlife habitats.
 The Lee Kay Wildlife Conservation Area, owned and managed by the Utah Division of Wildlife Resources (UDWR), is home to many species of birds.
 The Great Salt Lake, located to the north and west, is considered one of North America's most important interior natural resources and habitats for migratory birds.
 The nearby Inland Sea Shorebird Reserve, South Shore Preserve, Gillmor Sanctuary, and Salt Lake City Airport Wetland Mitigation Site are other important natural resources.
-While there are no related constraints for developing the vacant land within the JA outside of a 400-feet-wide eco-industrial buffer (displayed on Figure 11), development, particularly in the northwestern portion of the JA, has the potential to significantly impact wildlife, water resources, and natural habitats in nearby areas.
+While there are no related constraints for developing the vacant land within the JA outside of an eco-industrial buffer, development, particularly in the northwestern portion of the JA, has the potential to significantly impact wildlife and natural habitats in nearby areas.
 Therefore, any development within the JA must account for nearby natural resources, and apply LID practices, so that negative impacts from development can be avoided or, at a minimum, mitigated.